Guidelines for Contributors

 Writing style, submitting

-We prefer the generic mention of lures, tackle and other products.
-However, if an article includes the name of a specific product, we generally prefer that at least two more such products also be included.
+We do not publish pieces about using specific products, brands or services.
+To avoid product representation or inference of endorsement, use generic products.
+If brand names are shown, avoid showcasing or concentrating on labels.
+The mention of lures, tackle and other products should include generic references.
+However, if an article includes the name of a specific product, we require that at least two more such products also be included.

 Articles should be aimed at anglers and boaters with intermediate-level to advanced-level skills.
 The articles we publish are between 600 to 2,500 words.

-Digital submission of text and/or images should be on diskette or CD.
+Digital submission of text (Microsoft Word) and/or images (high resolution TIFFs or JPEGs) should be sent on CD to:

-We require TIFFs or JPEGs that are 300 dpi in size 8x12.
+We require TIFFs or JPEGs that are 300 dpi in resolution, with minimal file compression and at a minimum size of 8” x 12”.

-We expect to be informed if a submitted digital image was altered.
+We must be informed if a submitted digital image was altered.

 Boating photograph requirements

-These requirements concern photographs in articles that illustrate points about boats and boating, and fishing from a boat.
-Everyone aboard boats must be wearing life jackets.
-Life jackets should fit properly and be zipped and buckled.
-Life jackets should suit the activity depicted.
-Persons on docks, and those boarding and leaving boats, should also be wearing life jackets.
+These requirements concern photographs in articles that illustrate points about boats and boating and fishing from a boat.
+Everyone aboard boats must be wearing U.S. Coast Guard approved life jackets.
+Life jackets should fit properly and must be zipped and buckled.
+Life jackets must be in good, servicable condition and should suit the activity depicted and be compliant with regulations where inflatable life jackets are not permitted.
+Persons on docks and those boarding and leaving boats should also be wearing life jackets.

 We prefer that boats show the current Pennsylvania registration.